Introduction#

 By Complement Theorem 3,

-Therefore, A and A^c are mutually exclusive.
+Therefore, and are mutually exclusive.
 So by Axiom 3, we can say,

 But, by Complement Theorem TWo,